feedhenry/turbo/README.md

     $ env NODE_PATH=./lib istanbul cover --dir cov-accept ./turbo.js -- --series=true ./test/accept
     $ istanbul report   # generates an amalgamated code coverage report

 Logging: turbo uses [Bunyan](https://github.com/trentm/node-bunyan) for internal json logging.
 This can be handy for both debugging turbo itself, and also gives more insight into what turbo is doing when running your tests.
-By default, log outtput goes to stderr.
+By default, log output goes to stderr.

     $ env NODE_PATH=./lib turbo --level=trace ./test 2>/tmp/turbo.log
     $ # then filter the log through a json tool of your choice, eg.